+TRANSACTION VALUE

 Valuation and Classification of imported goods are among those most closely reviewed by U.S. Customs & Border Protection (CBP).
 This speaks to one of CBP's chief responsibilities; to protect the revenue of the United States government.
 Improper valuation can dramatically affect the amount of duties paid by the importer.
-Gaining an understanding of invoice terms and the principles of valuation is critical for accurate determination of the dutiable value.
-The responsibility and ultimate goal of the importer is to report the lowest dutiable value as allowed for under the law.
+Gaining an understanding of the principles of CBP Valuation regulation is critical for accurate determination of the dutiable value of imported goods.
+The responsibility of the importer is to assess the proper product value, and maintain substantiating documentation of the valuation method applied to the product upon entry into the U.S.

 HOW IS IMPORTED MERCHANDISE APPRAISED

 All merchandise imported into the United States is subject to appraisement.
 The Trade Agreements Act of 1979 sets forth six different methods of appraisement, and their order of preference.
-Under the Act, the preferred method of appraisement is transaction value.
+Under the Act, the preferred, and most common, method of appraisement is Transaction Value.
 In the event the merchandise cannot be appraised on the basis of transaction value, the secondary bases are considered in the following order:

 - Transaction Value of Identical Merchandise

 - Transaction Value of Similar Merchandise

 - Deductive Value

 - Computed Value

 - Values if Other Values Cannot be Determined

 Importers may request the reversal of Deductive Value and Computed Value at the time the entry summary is filed.

 WHAT IS TRANSACTION VALUE?

-The transaction value of imported merchandise is the price actually paid or payable for the merchandise when sold for exportation to the United States, plus amounts equal to:

-- A. The packing costs incurred by the buyer. - B. Any selling commission incurred by the buyer. - C. The value, apportioned as appropriate, of any assist.
+The transaction value of imported merchandise is the price actually paid or payable for the merchandise when sold for exportation to the United States, plus amounts equal to: - A. The packing costs incurred by the buyer. - B. Any selling commission incurred by the buyer.